List of Marvel Cinematic Universe film actors (The Infinity Saga)

 Benedict Cumberbatch portrays Stephen Strange in Doctor Strange (2016), Tom Holland portrays Peter Parker / Spider-Man in Spider-Man: Homecoming (2017) and Spider-Man: Far From Home (2019), and Chadwick Boseman portrayed T'Challa / Black Panther in Black Panther (2018); Holland and Boseman were both introduced in Captain America: Civil War, which Rudd also appeared in.
 Downey and Evans join Holland in Spider-Man: Homecoming, while Ruffalo and Cumberbatch join Hemsworth in Thor: Ragnarok.
 Brie Larson portrays Carol Danvers / Captain Marvel in Captain Marvel (2019).
 Pratt, Cumberbatch, Holland and Boseman also appear in Avengers: Infinity War and Avengers: Endgame, with Rudd, Lilly and Larson also appearing in the latter.

 Samuel L. Jackson had cameo and supporting appearances as Nick Fury in several of the early films in the franchise, before co-starring in The Avengers; he would continue to have supporting roles in later films as well.
-Jeremy Renner and Scarlett Johansson had supporting roles as Clint Barton / Hawkeye and Natasha Romanoff / Black Widow respectively in multiple films in the saga besides their leading roles in the Avengers films.
+Scarlett Johansson and Jeremy Renner had supporting roles as Natasha Romanoff / Black Widow and Clint Barton / Hawkeye respectively in multiple films in the saga besides their leading roles in the Avengers films.
 Josh Brolin was cast as the saga's overarching villain Thanos for Guardians of the Galaxy, after the character first appeared at the end of The Avengers portrayed by Damion Poitier.
 Multiple other cast members recur across multiple films and series within the franchise.
 The list below is sorted by film and the character's surname, as some characters have been portrayed by multiple actors.
 All characters that have made appearances in other MCU media, such as the short films, television series, or digital series, are noted.